AbRahman-ra/study-laravel-with-me/docs/05-database-and-migrations.md

 - To rollback all migrations, we write `php artisan migrate:reset`
 - `php artisan migrate:refresh` is equivalent to running `php artisan migrate:reset` & `php artisan migrate` together
 - Note that `refresh`, `rollback` & `reset` functions are calling the `down()` method.
 Unlike `php artisan migrate:fresh` which is dropping the tables no matter what's inside the `down()` method then migrates the files again
-- If we got an error that the foreign key is ling, that's because the unique fields creates indexes in the database and the maximum index length is by default is 191 characters, we can solve this in many ways
+- If we got an error that the foreign key is long, that's because the unique fields creates indexes in the database and the maximum index length is by default is 191 characters, we can solve this in many ways
   - Specify the table engine to be `InnoDB`
   - Encdoe the database using `utf8` instead of `utf8mb4`
   - In `config/databse.php` go for keys `charset`, `collation` & `engine` inside the `connections`